 How To Test Your RV Converter

 The easiest way to test your RV converter requires another tool: a digital multimeter.
 Thankfully these devices are usually very affordable and compact for easy storage.
 It is easy to use and a necessity for any RV owner!
-If you don’t have one already, I highly recommend this budget friendly option from Klein that you can see on Amazon.

 The first step to take when testing any RV electric system is to disconnect the rig from any power, including disconnecting the battery.
 This means you will be protected in case anything in your electric system is malfunctioning.